russellkune/russellkune.github.io/_pages/research.md

 My research interests are mainly centered around statistical and computational aspects of modern-day machine learning techniques, motivated by issues arising in genomic data.
 In particular, here are a few topics which I’m currently thinking about:

-* **Applied probabilistic modeling** – I'm currently developing methods for analyzing data from sc-RNAseq data.
+* **Applied probabilistic modeling** – I'm currently developing methods for analyzing sc-RNAseq data.
 Specifically, I recently developed sMFMM, a model and inference procedure for normalization and clustering in single cell RNA sequencing experiments.

 * **Variational Inference for Discrete Structures** - I'm developing variational methods for Bayesian inference of tree topologies describing cellular differentiation from genomic data.